withintech/withintech.github.io/_posts/2015-11-26-xss-cross-site-scripting-1.md

 ```html
 <a href="javascript:alert(document.cookie)">lol</a>
 ```
 But there are some filters those need an protocol like `{anything}://` .
-But this one dosen't executes `javascript://alert(document.cookie)` .
+But this one doesn't executes `javascript://alert(document.cookie)` .
 To bypass this one we need some characters like %0a%0d .
 Final payload

 ```html